lingnath/Data-Engineering-Final-Project/README.md

   <br>SECRET_KEY=''
   - Enter your credentials in the .env file
   - In the config_file.toml, enter the fields according to what you want
+  - (Optional) In Superset there is an option to create a map such that you can render streets and other cool features in your dashboard.
+This is possible since we have geodata (longitude and latitude) in our dataset.
+To do this, you need to create a mapbox account and create an access token.
+    - To do so, go to this website: https://account.mapbox.com/
+    - Create an account (if you haven't done so already)
+    - Generate an access token
+    - In the create_docker_containers.sh file, under the "docker run superset" line, enter the access token beside the MAPBOX_API_KEY and **MAKE SURE** the double quotes are not erased.
 ## 4. Create Docker Containers and AWS Artifacts
   - Go to Create_Containers_and_AWS_Artifacts folder and run "chmod +x *.sh" so that all shell script files are executable
   - Run create_all_artifacts.sh script